erlandbo/TDT4290/models/SSED.md

 The SSED repository contains a sliding window sound event detection system developed for a master thesis at NTNU IES by Bendik Bogfjellmo.
 Sound Event Detection systems should utilize a deep learning model to produce an output, formatted as a sound event label, the starting time of the sound event (onset), and the end time of the sound event (offset) [1].
 The models will try to classify vehciles by three classes: small, medium and large.

 It is highly recommended to read the master thesis and the original repo for further details.
+# Note
+We have not tested the model thoroughly so there might be some bugs in the codebase.

 # Changes
 We have made very few changes to the original repo.